6) Carlos Sainz Jr., 86%

 3) Sebastian Vettel, 95%

-The 2019 season accelerated Vettel’s deteriorating relationship with Ferrari and highlighted how the driver was not entirely happy with the direction of modern Formula One.
+The 2019 season accelerated Vettel’s deteriorating relationship with Ferrari.
+It also highlighted how the driver was not entirely happy with the direction of modern Formula One.
 It also saw him outscored by his teammate for just the 2nd time in his career.
 Finally, any championship charge was quickly forgotten about due to a slow start to the year for the team.
 Despite all this, there was a lot of positives in Vettel’s season and the results look incredible compared to the seasons that have followed.

 2) Lewis Hamilton, 101%

 Hamilton cruised to a 6th championship, with 11 wins, 17 podiums and points in every race.
-Errors in Germany and Brazil showed and perfection is not possible across an entire season, but Lewis was still over 3 race wins clear of Bottas by the end of the year.
+Errors in Germany and Brazil showed and perfection is not possible across an entire season.
+Regardless, Lewis was still over 3 race wins clear of Bottas by the end of the year.
 Whilst Mercedes was clearly the best team over the year, Hamilton proved that it wasn’t all the car’s doing.
 Perhaps his greatest win was in Hungary, hunting down Verstappen on fresher tyres before passing with just a few laps left.

 1) Charles Leclerc, 102%